Dyscalculia vs Number Dyslexia: Signs, Tests and Classroom Strategies

 Some people find using technology helpful when doing arithmetic problems.
 Computers allow users to type numbers into a calculator-like device instead of having to write out calculations by hand.

 Children with dyscalculia learn math best through visual and hands-on methods rather than traditional abstract teaching.
-Using physical objects, color-coding number patterns, and connecting math to real-world situations helps make concepts more concrete.
+Using physical objects, colour-coding number patterns, and connecting math to real-world situations helps make concepts more concrete.
 Consistent practise with patient support and celebrating small victories builds confidence and mathematical understanding.

 • Arithmomania, A condition characterised by excessive counting, especially of coins, bills, etc., which leads to hoarding behaviour.
 This was once called arithmania.